motdotla/sendgrid-opensource-proposals/README.md

 ## TODOS

+* discuss @elbou8's python library trick for BCC.
+It's actually sending multiple emails in the to field vs the generally historical standard we've had of dropping TOs into the SMTPAPI TOs.
 * discuss should we adjust our libraries to be close to the language or should it follow a standard naming scheme.
 Brandon, Yamil, and Nick, and Robin.
 * add user_agent to the libs.
 * Start the process of bringing in some of [Awwa](https://github.com/awwa)'s stuff to the main SendGrid GitHub.